Shanel-A/Quiz-Game/README.md

 # Quiz-Game
-A Java app for a Quiz Game
+A Java app made in 2021 for a Quiz Game.